-The <style> tag is used to create document-level style sheet rules.
+The style tag is used to create document-level style sheet rules.
 It is referred to as document-level because the style rules will apply to the entire HTML page.
 In contrast, the style core attribute behaves as an inline style rule and only effects a small portion the HTML document.

 The style tag must appear inside the head element.
 The code, contained between the opening and closing style tags, is not HTML, but is CSS (Cascading Style Sheets).
-The general concept is that a CSS property is assigned to a selector keyword, such as an HTML tag.
+For more information about Style Sheets, please visit the CSS2 Quick Reference.